Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/ui-integration/Unlink_all_channel_RHS.md

 **Expected**

-The user should be able to see the `Link a channel` button in the RHS of MS Teams sync plugin on MM.
+The list of linked channels should be empty and the user should be able to see the `Link a channel` button in the RHS of MS Teams sync plugin on MM.